BastienBYRA/SMAAFSW/README.md

 # SMAASFW

-📄🌐 Turn a single Markdown file into a whole fucking website effortlessly
+Single Markdown As A Fucking Stupid Website (a.k.a SMAASFW) is a straightforward tool that effortlessly transforms a single Markdown file into multiple HTML pages